mackler/notes/README.md

 Rename the `notes.conf.example` file to `notes.conf` and set the Auth0 application parameters:

     export JWT_APP_ID=<Client Id>

+Only if you are using `HS256` signature algorithm you must also place the Auth0 application client secret in this file.
+Name it `JWT_SECRET`.

     export JWT_SECRET=<Client Secret>

 ## Create a Javascript App to generate tokens